 Over the next three years, our goal is to build up a compelling body of work, framed by our mission, that helps transform the power structures driving the intersecting crises of socioeconomic inequality and climate change.
-To achieve that goal, it is important to identify where our unique expertise could be most usefully focused, so that we can best serve collective efforts within and beyond the human rights field.
+To achieve that goal, we need a clear picture of current and emerging opportunities and threats-in the external environment and in the fields in which we work.
+This enables us to identify where our unique expertise could be most usefully focused, so that we can best serve collective efforts.

 For this reason, we dedicated the first phase of our strategy planning process to 'Discovery and Envisioning'.
 This is essentially the research phase of the process.
-It is centered on listening and learning, in order to test our assumptions and seek out new perspectives about CESR's role and added value.
-In this context, we identified 'burning' questions we want our next strategy to answer, including:
+It is centered on listening and learning, in order to test our assumptions and seek out new perspectives about our role and added value.
+We've taken an iterative approach to this research, involving a mix of internal reflection, external consultation, and engagement with our board and strategy reference group: